 Another factor to consider here is that when you are on the move, you feel warmer as opposed to just standing around.
 So what you wear when hiking as opposed to sitting around camp at the end of the day will vary.

 In an online survey we conducted regarding three season hiking (non snow conditions), 52% of respondents used a layering system consisting of four layers and a further 41% of respondents used a layering system consisting of three layers.
 Anecdotally this is what I expected from the survey by what I have seen on the trail.
-From a personal perspective, I use a layering system that consists of four layers that will keep me confortable down to -7° Celsius (20° Fahrenheit.)
+From a personal perspective, I use a layering system that consists of four layers that will keep me comfortable down to -7° Celsius or worse (20° Fahrenheit.)
 I remove or add layers depending on the conditions and only wear all four layers when temperatures are either really cold or the apparent temperature due to wind and moisture feels that way.
 If the conditions dictate you may be wearing all your layers so ensure that they are comfortable as a system not just as individual layers.

 Number of layers used in on online survey conducted on our Facebook page

 My current four layer system showing the following:

 These days the average hiker is swamped with choice but put simply your fabric choice comes down to natural or synthetic garments.
 Natural garments tend to be Merino wool based but can also be silk or even bamboo although these materials are not as commonly used.
 Merino wool used in today’s garments doesn’t tend to have that itchy feeling like the woollen sweater that grandma knitted for you.
 Common brands available on the Australian market include Wilderness Wear, Icebreaker and Smartwool.